wagslane/blog/content/posts/go-struct-ordering.md

 ![mem1](/img/800/memory-usage-go.png.webp)

-In our updated struct however, we have grouped the smaller fields, and since they add up to the same amount of memory as the larger Reach field we can save some space!
+In our updated struct, however, we have grouped the smaller fields, and since they add up to the same amount of memory as the larger Reach field we can save some space!

 ![mem1](/img/800/memory-usage-go-2.png.webp)